Batman: Curse of the White Knight: Plot

 Batman is called to New Arkham, where GCPD managed to kill Gabriel but the building collapsed due to the fighting.
 Finding an injured Harley, she says that Joker stole her babies, and she and Batman head to Old Arkham to find them.
 As Batman and Azrael fight in the halls, Joker holds the twins hostage, but Jack manages to take control of the body and gives the babies back to Harley before Joker reasserts control.
 As the two personalities fight for control, Jack throws Harley his gun to shoot him, who misses.
 Joker finds Batman and Azrael fighting, and reveals the final pieces of the truth: Bakkar was the one who stabbed Edmond Wayne and threw him down the well, stealing his family ring and his identity, flooding the valley and making the deals to build Gotham under Edmond's name.
 Edmond managed to survive long enough to write the message in blood on the wall of the well: "I AM EDMOND WAYNE".
 Joker further explains that he is always smiling because of "the joke": that Gotham's greatest hero is descended from criminals, and that Bruce is not a Wayne, but a fraud, and Azrael is the true Wayne.
 Harley manages to save Batman by kicking Azrael and shoots Joker, killing him and Jack.

 At the safehouse, Bruce deals with the revelations, contemplating how he wanted to uphold the Wayne tradition of defending people, but he himself is not one.
-Further, the list of Ruth's clients that was found revealed that most of the money was channeled through Wayne-Corp, but due to his role as Batman, he could never pay attention.
+Furthermore, the list of Ruth's clients that was found revealed that most of the money was channeled through Wayne-Corp, but due to his role as Batman, he could never pay attention.
 Unsure how to be Bruce Wayne anymore, Harley comforts him and points out that Gotham forgave Jack/Joker, and if he reveals his identity he will still have his friends.
-At the hospital, where Barbara is now walking with crutches, Bruce says he will reveal his identity to destroy the elites, expressing regret at not killing Azrael earlier, and guilt about Gordon, but Barbara tells him her father supported him and would trust his decision.
+At the hospital, where Barbara is now walking with crutches, Bruce says that he will reveal his identity to destroy the elites, expressing regret at not killing Azrael earlier, and guilt about Gordon, but Barbara tells him that her father supported him and would trust his decision.